jala886/EmojiMap/README.md

 # EmojiMap
-A project for show moji in map for social communication
+A project for show emoji in map for social communication